nicky-nym/nicky-nym.github.io/pages/cities.md

 ### <a name="bootstrapping"></a>Bootstrapping problems

 The problem of how to minimize upfront costs comes down to a bootstrapping problem, and amounts to a chicken-and-egg problem.
-How do create a minimum viable seed that's large enough to spin up enough economic activity to propagate its own growth?
+A new city project doesn't actually have to build a huge new city over night, but how do they create a minimum viable seed that's large enough to spin up enough economic activity to propagate its own growth?

+At a minimum, it seems like the project founders would need to:
+  * buy a huge amount of land on day one
+  * zone it all so that it can grow in a kinematic shape (without getting clogged up with junk like traffic lights and parking garages)
+  * find "anchor employers" to build majors project there, such as a port, a corporate headquarters, or a government capital

 Building even a small seed of a kinematic city would take a long time and lot of resources.
 A minimum viable start might need: